JosieOnGit/Luniks/Stories/Misc/Questionnaire for Maria Limáida.md

 ### Do you get angry/lose your temper?
 **Even though I can get emotional, I can't remember the last time I've lost my temper and got angry!
 I reckon it could be when an old colleague, Dr. Vanhuyt, took an abrupt leave from Carbine, but that's something that's already hazy to me, even if it was just a bit over a month ago.**
 ### What are some of your guilty pleasures?
 **I don't think one would consider it a "real" guilty pleasure, but I love baking!
-In a different universe, where things went differently for me, I can totally see myself in a bakery!**
+In a different universe, where things would have gone differently for me, I could totally see myself in a bakery!**
 ### Do you want or have pets?
 **Right now, I feel like keeping my Feline traits at bay is the closest thing to a pet that I could have.
 But even with that, I used to have a cat during my years of college in Kristensend and when I lived in Sirália, I actually had parrots!**
 ### Are you a virgin?
 **I don't think any answer I give would be relevant for this interview.**
 ### Do you have or want kids?
-**That opportunity for me has been long gone, but I still wish I could have.**
+**That opportunity for me has been long gone, but I still wish I could have had kids of my own.
+Even so, I still try to spend a bit of time with children in the Némiskéi Institute by reading to them!**
 ### Any tattoos or piercings?
 **No piercings but the ones I've had for decades on my ears.
 I've not touched these Feline ears out of fear either, even though I've gotten used to them, but piercing those seems like an infection waiting to happen.
 I *do* have a tattoo on the left of my chest, though, just above my breast, which is a tribute to my wife.
 Having a tattoo of her signature means she'll always be close to my heart, no matter where the universe may guide me to next.**
 ### Favourite Pokémon?